waynesohot/testdocs/docs/tutorial/pong/configEngine.md

         parallelPhysics = FindObjectOfType<ParallelPhysicsController2D>();
         parallelPhysics.autoUpdate = false;

+        // 6
         engine.OnEngineWillSimulateEvent += FrameSyncEngineWillSimulate;
     }

     void FrameSyncEngineWillSimulate()
     {
-        // 6
+        // 7
         parallelPhysics.Step(FrameSyncTime.fixedDeltaTime);
     }
     ```
 In `// 1`, you create an array of input settings, the game uses 2 inputs, so the array size is 2.

-In `// 2`, the first input is a `CompressedFloatInput`. it contains the information of the vertical axes from the keyboard. you will feed player's input to it later when we implement the `OnCollectLocalPlayerInputs` method.
+In `// 2`, the first input is a `CompressedFloatInput`. it contains the information of the vertical axis from the keyboard. you will feed player's input to it later when we implement the `OnCollectLocalPlayerInputs` method.

 In `// 3`, the second input is a `TriggerInput`, players will trigger this input when they are ready to play the game.

 In `// 4`, you use the input settings array to create an `inputConfig` and you pass it to the `FrameSyncEngine` using the `SetFrameSyncInputConfig` method.

-In `// 5`, you find the ParallelPhysicsController of the scene and subscribe to the OnEngineWillSimulateEvent.
+In `// 5`, you find the `ParallelPhysicsController2D` object of the scene and disabled `autoUpdate`.
+You'll manually call the `Step()` method of the `ParallelPhysicsController2D` object to simulate the physics in your game.

+In `// 6`, you subscribe to the `OnEngineWillSimulateEvent`.

-In `// 6`, you simulate physics manually in the OnEngineWillSimulate event handler.
+In `// 7`, you simulate physics manually in the OnEngineWillSimulate event handler.

 [1]: ../../frameSync/importantClass/frameSyncAgent.md